jordanroskelley/jordanroskelley.github.io/posts/2014-08-01_Android_Keystore.md

 ### What key signed my app?

-If you want to reverse the process and see which key signed an app:
+If you want to reverse the signing process and see which key signed an app:

 1. Unzip the apk (yes, every 'app' is just a zip file with a fancy extension, rename it from `file.apk` to `file.zip`, then unzip it)
 2. Inside that folder (along with a bunch of compiled gobbledygook) should be a folder called `META-INF` with a file `CERT.RSA`